 ✅fast, easy cooking

-The ingredients are great but so is the flavor and textures!
+The ingredients are great but so are the flavor and textures!

 Mediterranean Quinoa Power Bowl

-With dark green and red vegetables, whole-grain quinoa, olives, and beans all tossed together with a creamy tzatiki sauce, this quick-cook Mediterranean Power Bowl delivers healthy dividends by the forkful.
+With cucumber, red pepper and spinach kale or arugula, whole-grain quinoa, olives, and beans all tossed together with a creamy tzatiki sauce, this quick-cook Mediterranean Power Bowl delivers healthy dividends by the forkful.

 Rich in protein and fiber, it’s a quick cooking seed-like whole grain.
 That’s a mouthful of benefits!
 Quinoa cooks in 15 minutes, but you can buy it precooked.
 Many recipes call for rinsing quinoa before cooking.
 That’s because quinoa has a coating called saponin.
 This coating protects the plant against insects and microbes because it tastes bitter.
 Rinsing removes the bitter saponin, though much of the packaged quinoa today is prerinsed.
 If you’re sensitive to bitter flavors, you might want to rinse quinoa before cooking.
 Fill a bowl with water, pour quinoa into strainer and float in bowl.
 Stir and rinse quinoa.
 Strain before cooking.